-Member of the Interdisciplinary Center for Wide Bandgap Semiconductors and the Solid-State Lighting & Energy Center, and the Chemical Life Cycle Collaborative
+Member of the Interdisciplinary Center for Wide Bandgap Semiconductors, the Solid-State Lighting & Energy Center, and the Chemical Life Cycle Collaborative

 Ram Seshadri’s research encompasses a number of areas in the chemistry of inorganic materials, including new ways of preparing materials, seeking clues from nature on how to make new high-performance materials, magnetism in inorganic solids, chemical patterning of inorganic materials on large (micrometer) length scales, and finally, using first principles electronic structure calculations to predict new material properties.
 In addition to his focus on magnetism, polar materials, and porosity, Seshadri is increasingly contributing to materials for heterogeneous catalysis and for applications in solid-state lighting (semiconductors, phosphors , etc.).
 He also extensively researches functional (particularly oxide) nanomaterials.